Why do some North Korean defectors go back? | DW | 06.01.2022

 Media coverage of Saturday's "boomerang defection," as it is being described, initially focused on criticism of the military guarding the most heavily fortified border in the world for not stopping the man, who has only been identified by his family name, Kim, from reaching the North.

 Defections via the Demilitarized Zone (DMZ) are rare.
-It is a 248-kilometer (155-mile) -long, 4-kilometer (2.5-mile) -wide border, guarded by land mines, tank traps and combat troops on both sides in addition to barbed-wire fences.
+It is a 248-kilometer (155-mile) long, 4-kilometer-wide border, guarded by land mines, tank traps and combat troops on both sides in addition to barbed-wire fences.

 South Korea's military has come under massive public criticism whenever someone manages to cross the DMZ undetected.